EthVentures/SpotExchangeLedger/README.md

 # The Spot Exchange Decentralized Marketplace
 Welcome to the [Spot Exchange](https://thespot.exchange), a submission to the [Unchain the Frame](https://unchaintheframe.com) Hackathon.

+The Spot Exchange (https://thespot.exchange) is  a smart, decentralized, blockchain-based marketplace on Hyperledger Fabric on the IBM Z platform.
+The Spot Exchange enables people to rent physical locations designated for parking traditional and autonomous vehicles.
+Parking spaces include garages, lots, alleyways, and driveways, which may be located on private residential and commercial property.
+As a decentralized marketplace, we do not own physical parking spaces, establish asset prices, or set policy.
+Instead, we serve as the mechanism in which sellers of physical spaces connect with short-term or long-term buyers, and provide an automated service for executing and enforcing contracts.
+As a smart marketplace, we leverage IBM’s Machine Learning APIs, in conjunction with our unique and comprehensive marketplace data, to build a self-learning ecosystem that automates key components of the buying-selling process, more efficiently connects buyers and sellers, and provides dynamic, real-time price recommendations to sellers.

 Our product ecosystem consists of three main applications linked below:

 * Hyperledger based Marketplace [(repo)](https://github.com/EthVentures/SpotExchangeLedger) [(api explorer)](https://api.thespot.exchange:3000/explorer/)
 * Mobile Front End [(repo)](https://github.com/EthVentures/SpotExchangeApp) [(demo)](https://thespot.exchange)
 * IBM Watson based Price Suggestions [(repo)](https://github.com/EthVentures/SpotExchangeML)

+## Composer Network
+**Participants**
+`Spot Users`	`SpotAdmin`

+**Assets**
+`Contracts`	`Parking Spots`	`Vehicles`

+**Transactions**
+`Reserve`

+For more details about the Phase II submission, [click here](https://goo.gl/n84gDD).

-# Prerequisites
+### Prerequisites
 * [Node](https://nodejs.org/)
 * [Docker](https://www.docker.com/community-edition)
 * Hyperledger composer